viskor/HomeAssistantVK/README.md

 Next upgrade for blueprint:
 - VKMotionTime : Auto off light at time2 or time 1, Multiple sensor selection, selection of day of week
-- VKReminder : Create a repeat mode with 1 timer
+- VKReminder : Create a repeat mode with 1 timer, multiple sensor selection